hello there!

 Like Vixen, she did not get the chance to grow old, but I take a little comfort knowing that through her contribution to the BreenLab cancer research program, she has left behind a legacy of hope for future generations of Flat-Coated Retrievers.

-I’m enjoying watching her mature (albeit slowly!) and am looking forward to one day being able to put the toilet paper back in its holder on the wall without her TP’ing the bathroom.
+And back to that hooligan label, I am looking forward to one day being able to put the toilet paper back in its holder on the wall without her TP’ing the bathroom.